Skip to content

 {% endif %}

 The {% endif %} tag signals that you’ve finished your conditional logic.
 You must include the {% endif %} tag in any message with conditional logic.
-If you do not include an {% endif %} tag in your conditional logic, you’ll get an error as Braze will be unable to parse your message.
+If you don’t include an {% endif %} tag in your conditional logic, you’ll get an error as Braze will be unable to parse your message.

 Accounting for null, nil, and blank attribute values